 Large Memory Capabilities (DRAM)

 The fast & large database servers within Exadata also come with large memory (DRAM) capabilities as well.
-The X7-2 model can be configured with as much as 1.5TB per node, or 12TB per rack in a standard “fractional” configuration.
+The X9M-2 (on-premises) model can be configured with as much as 2TB per node, or 16TB per rack in a standard “fractional” configuration with 8 Database Servers.
 The DRAM is configured into the global database buffer cache that is effectively aggregated across nodes.

 Optimized Device Drivers, O/S, Network, VM, DBMS